 Legal Sanctions

-Illegal use or possession of drugs and alcohol may also be subject to criminal prosecution.
+Illegal use or possession of drugs, alcohol, and/or firearms on Tabor College property or event(s) will be reported to the appropriate legal authorities.
 Tabor College will refer violations of proscribed conduct to appropriate authorities for prosecution.